 - Cover any sharp or jagged edges with wax paraffin or sugarless chewing gum to keep it from cutting or piercing your cheek, gums, or tongue

 - Eat only soft foods and don’t bite on the broken tooth.

 What Could Happen If You Don’t Get Dental Care for Your Broken Tooth?

-If you don’t get dental care for a damaged tooth, there is a real risk the tooth will become more extensively infected and decayed.
-Any breach in the tooth enamel will let in bacteria and the dentin that lies just underneath the enamel is much softer and more easily damaged.
-If you neglect a damaged tooth there is even the possibility you could lose the tooth in the future.
+If you don’t get dental care for a damaged tooth, there is a real risk the tooth will become more extensively infected and decay.
+Any breach in the tooth enamel will let in bacteria, and the dentin underneath the enamel is much softer and more easily damaged.
+If you neglect a damaged tooth, there is even the possibility you could lose the tooth in the future.